COVID-19 Health & Safety Protocols

 - Hand sanitizing stations are available for everyone entering the building to sanitize their hands.

-- Parents will be required to wait at the pickup station to drop off and pick up their child.
+- Parents will be required to wear a mask and wait at the pickup station to drop off and pick up their child.

 - Screenings will take place of staff and child/parent at the Health Check Station.
 Anyone showing signs of illness will not be permitted to enter.
 This includes a temperature of 100.4 or higher.